AWS Big Data Blog

 - Create a record template for your data.

-When you’ve completed these steps, you can then send data to Streams or Firehose.
+When you’ve completed these steps, you can then send data to Kinesis Data Streams or Kinesis Data Firehose.

 Create an Amazon Cognito user